 Royal Palace of Milan

-Used to be the seat of government of Milan, today it’s a cultural center and home to different expositions.
-If you would like to visit exhibitions inside, make a reservation and purchase your ticket online.
+It used to be the seat of government of Milan, today it’s a cultural center and home to different expositions.
+If you would like to visit exhibitions inside, make a reservation and purchase your tickets online.

 Official website: https://www.palazzorealemilano.it/en